Skip to main content

 6. Place your cursor in the newly inserted (correct) provision and use keyboard shortcut Ctrl+V to paste the copied subsections which will be pasted as the appropriate element type

-Convert section into article
+Convert section into article (or any other NISR/SI/SSI provision)

 1. Place cursor at the start of the quoted structure